 This itinerary is also available in reverse.
 Click here for additional dates.

-Check-in from 12.00h.
-Meet the crew and enjoy a welcome cocktail.
-The famous Opatija Riviera is often compared to the French Riviera, enjoy magnificent views en route to Pula.
+While enjoying breakfast on board, cruise towards the National Park Brijuni, which consists of 14 islands and islets, among which the biggest is Veliki Brijun.
+Except for its beautiful nature, the archipelago has numerous dinosaur footprints.
+Explore this oasis of magnificent harmony between man, animal and plant life.
+After lunch on board, the cruise continues towards Pula.
 Upon arrival, time at leisure to explore the city that has existed for three thousand years.
 Settled in the prehistoric era and valued for its strategic location, Pula has been occupied, destroyed and rebuilt numerous times.
 The Arena in Pula is the only remaining Roman amphitheatre to have four side towers entirely preserved.
-Return to the vessel for a tasty welcome dinner.
 Overnight in Pula.

-While enjoying the breakfast on board, cruise towards the National Park Brijuni, which consists of 14 islands and islets, among which the biggest is Veliki Brijun.
-Except for its beautiful nature, the archipelago has numerous dinosaur footprints.
-Explore this oasis of magnificent harmony between man, animal and plant life.
-After lunch on board, the cruise continues towards the island of Lošinj, known as the “sunshine island” with an abundance of pines, wildflowers and herbs.
+Morning departure towards Lošinj, known as the “sunshine island” with an abundance of pines, wildflowers and herbs.
 Lošinj is one of the most popular islands on the northern Adriatic because of its hidden coves and cool Mediterranean vibe.
-Upon arrival, visit the Museum of Apoxyomenos and enjoy a glass of sparkling wine.
-The museum is dedicated to the ancient bronze statue of an athlete found in the sea near the island.
+Upon arrival, visit the Museum of Apoxyomenos, dedicated to the ancient bronze statue of an athlete found in the sea near the island.
 Time at leisure to explore this fragrant island: walk up to the Lošinj Aromatic Garden or to the smaller town of Veli Lošinj.
 Overnight in Mali Lošinj.

 Morning cruise towards Zadar, for centuries the capital of Dalmatia and the oldest university town in Croatia.
 Join a guided tour of the city.
 Zadar is well known for its rich historical heritage of world importance, visible at every step: the Roman Forum from the 1st century, St Donat church from the 9th century - the most famous medieval basilica and the symbol of the city, mighty city walls with a bow and a representative City Gate from the 16th century, the Museum of ancient glass, over 30 churches in the old town, many palaces and villas, as well as the famous, contemporary Sea Organs and “Greeting to the Sun” light installation.
 Overnight in the port of Zadar.

 Early morning departure to the Kornati National Park, which consists of around 100 islands, islets and reefs.
 In addition to this, the continental part includes ¼ of the surface of the park, while the rest belongs to the marine ecosystem.
 Enjoy the ruins of the ancient Illyrian fortress, Roman villas, old Christian church of St Mary and medieval fortresses and settlements.
 Some of the reefs are sometimes up to 100 m deep in the sea.
 Lunch on board as the cruise continues towards Primošten, a small, picturesque town situated between Šibenik and Trogir, in the central part of the Adriatic coast and surrounded by seven other islets, a wonderful sight and a beautiful place to explore.
-Captain’s dinner with live entertainment on board tonight.
+Captain’s dinner with live entertainment onboard tonight.
 Overnight in Primošten.

 A tasty breakfast before bidding farewell to the crew.
 Check-out and transfer to the airport.
 Legend: B – breakfast, L – lunch, D – dinner, T – tasting, CD – Captain`s dinner